joerncodes/obsidian-expiring-notes/README.md

 ### Set Expiry Date

 Use this command to set or modify the expiry date of the currently opened note.
+You can provide the date either in your chosen date format (see [Settings](#Settings)), or using natural date parsing.
+Some examples include:

+- today
+- tomorrow
+- 1 week ago
+- 1 month from now
+- September 12
+- next year

 ### Check for expired notes